 The major asset of the Trust, Counties Power Limited, has been governed by the Directors and managed by its executive.
 Thanks are accorded them and the staff who carry out the day to day functions of the business.
 In particular, I pay tribute to Mr Vern Dark for his contibution to the Company, as Chairman.
+Since balance date Mr Dark has stood down as Chairman and Mr Doug Troon, has been appointed by his fellow Directors to replace Mr Dark as Chairman.
+Trustees are pleased to endorse the appointment of Mr Troon.
+Mr Dark continues as a Director of the Company.

 I thank my fellow Trustees for their contributions to the various matters considered during the year regarding the Trust.
-My thanks also to the Trust Secretary Gail Riddell for her diligent attention to secretarial and accounting matters.
-We wish her well for her future and welcome her replacement, Norman Foote.
+My thanks also to the Trust Secretary, Norman Foote.